Stripstone/jubly-reader/docs/IMPLEMENTATION_WORKFLOW.md

 - revise that same diff in place after runtime feedback
 - do not stack forward diffs for the same pass
 - produce a `.zip` only when new files or assets make that necessary
+- if new files are introduced, apply the current version-marker rule for the target artifact

 ### 5. Runtime test
 Served runtime results decide status.